The insurance giant is a key backer of the tar sands sector

 - Liberty Mutual may be supporting Line 3.
 We don’t know this for sure – the fossil insurance industry is opaque, by design, and there isn’t yet publicly available documentation of what insurers are backing Line 3.
 But given Liberty Mutual’s support for Trans Mountain and Keystone, it’s reasonable to assume they’re supporting Line 3, until and unless they put in place a policy that rules out tar sands.

 - Liberty Mutual also invests in tar sands companies.
-The insurance giant has at least $8.9 billion invested in fossil fuel companies, including those that are expanding infrastructure to mine and move tar sands like TC Energy.
+The insurance giant has billion invested in fossil fuel companies, including those that are expanding infrastructure to mine and move tar sands.

 - Liberty Mutual adopted a new policy to restrict coal insurance and investing in December 2019.
 However, the company has not said anything publicly about tar sands, or any type of oil and gas.
 The adoption of a coal policy shows that Liberty is listening to us closely, and so we need to turn up the heat to get them out of tar sands too.